How to Structure Python IaC Projects for Scale

 Wrap provider inputs in pydantic models or dataclasses with explicit type annotations.
 Use typing.cast() only when necessary for SDK interoperability.
 Validate all inputs at stack initialization time.
 Reject Any or untyped dictionaries in public component signatures.

 Should I use Pulumi or CDKTF for large-scale Python infrastructure projects?
-Choose Pulumi for native Python SDKs and dynamic resource graphs.
-Choose CDKTF for Terraform ecosystem compatibility and HCL-to-Python translation.
-Both require identical directory structures, state management, and testing boundaries.
-Evaluate team expertise and existing provider maturity before committing.
+Choose Pulumi for native Python SDKs, dynamic resource graphs, and direct cloud API integration without a synthesis step.
+Choose CDKTF for Terraform ecosystem compatibility and when your team has existing Terraform module investments.
+Both require identical directory structures, state management discipline, and testing boundaries.